t0mm4rx/ft_containers/ReadMe.md

 ### map

 Map is an associative array (key => value).
 It cannot have two pairs with the same key.
-We can use std::pair to store a pair keu/value.
+We can use std::pair to store a pair key/value.
-It's implemented using a red-black binary tree.
+It's implemented using a binary tree.

 ## stack